000kev/anxend-challenge-two/README.md

 Display a stacked bar chart showing mental health questionniare scores for a school.
 Use a bar to represent each school year.
 Split the scores in each year into quartiles (any range and total score is fine) and display the quartiles in a stacked bar chart (so each quartile for that year is stacked on top of each other).
 The visx library would be a good option to help display the results.

+To submit your project email us (Axend careers) a link to your public github repo with your completed challenge.

 Good luck!

 If any of the challenges are unclear please email Anxend careers.